Need help with your Discussion

 Summarize the history of when, how, and why managed care was developed.

 The history of managed care in the U.S. dates back to the late 19th century and early 20th century, whereby the country implemented two health payment plans-a plan that required patients to pay service providers and a capitated plan.
 According to Kongstvedt (2013), the first excellent example of managed care in the U.S. involved Blue Shield Health Insurance Company and Blue Cross hospital care, which both had prepaid plans in 1929 with Baylor Hospital.
 These arrangements were later spread to other hospitals and were converted from nonprofits to for-profit institutions.
 In particular, reports indicate that Dr. Paul Ellwood Jr. was the first professional come politician to coin the termed managed care.
-He played a pivotal role in controlling costs and promoting health by converting no-profit healthcare services to prepaid, for-profit services.
+He was pivotal in controlling costs and promoting health by converting no-profit healthcare services to prepaid, for-profit services.

 Define and discuss each type of managed care organization (MCO)—health maintenance organization (HMO), preferred provider organization (PPO), and point of sale (POS).

 In the U.S., there are three major types of managed care organizations.
-The first is the health maintenance organization (HMO), a healthcare insurance organization offering medical cover at a constant or fixed yearly fee.
+The first is the health maintenance organization (HMO), a healthcare insurance organization offering medical coverage at a constant or fixed yearly fee.
 This type of care plan allows users to only pay for care offered within the network.
 Clients also choose their primary care doctor to handle most of their healthcare needs.
-The second category is the Preferred Provider Organization (PPO), which is a plan wherein health facilities and professionals render services at a reduced rate to only their subscribers.
+The second category is the Preferred Provider Organization (PPO), a plan wherein health facilities and professionals render services at a reduced rate to only their subscribers.
 In this arrangement, users are usually charged more if they find their preferred care within the network.
-The arrangement often remains even if the client chooses to go outside the network.
+The arrangement often remains even if the client goes outside the network.
 The last managed care category is a Point of Sale (POS) arrangement.
 POS combines PPO and HMO by providing more limited choices to clients at reduced medical costs.
 Under this arrangement, clients can choose between HMO and PPO anytime they require care.

 Explain the three types of incentives for providers for efficiency in the delivery of healthcare services.
 Explain who bears the financial risk—the provider, the patient, or the managed care organization.

 I would advise that patients accept managed care arrangements for several reasons.
-Most importantly, it can generally lower the cost of health without necessarily compromising the quality of care you will receive.
+Most importantly, it can generally lower the cost of health without compromising the quality of care you will receive.
 If you manage to keep your network, there is a higher chance that you will receive appropriate care at a reduced rate.
 Besides enjoying a particular guarantee of care stipulated in your network, it is also easier to obtain prescription management.

 References